OneGet/oneget/readme.md

 ### Get Started!

-Download the latest 'experimental' release [here](http://oneget.org/install-oneget.exe) -- you can follow [@PSOneGet on Twitter](http://twitter.com/PSOneGet) to be notified of every new build.

-Download the latest 'official' release [here](https://www.microsoft.com/en-us/download/details.aspx?id=46889) -- currently it's in the WMF 5.0 CTP (WMF is where you get PowerShell!).
-This build does not currently contain the Chocolatey Provider.
+OneGet is shipped inside PowerShell in Win10 Client RTM!
+For downlevel OS, OneGet is included in WMF 5.0.
+Download the latest 'official' release [here](http://www.microsoft.com/en-us/download/details.aspx?id=48729) -- currently it's in the WMF 5.0 Production Preview (WMF 5.0 is where you get PowerShell 5.0 for donwn level OS!).

+You can follow [@PSOneGet on Twitter](http://twitter.com/PSOneGet) to be notified of every new build.

 * Learn how to [use the powershell cmdlets](https://github.com/OneGet/oneget/wiki/cmdlets)
 * Read our [General Q and A](https://github.com/OneGet/oneget/wiki/Q-and-A)
 * Learn about the [8 Laws of Software Installation](https://github.com/OneGet/oneget/wiki/8-Laws-of-Software-Installation)
 * See the [documentation](https://github.com/OneGet/oneget/wiki) tab for more info.

-OneGet should be shipping inside future versions of PowerShell, and by extension, would ship in future versions of Windows.

 ## Building the code